 To coincide with this, Business Minister Lord Henley met representatives from across the Oxford-Cambridge Arc, at Cranfield, to discuss how the four strategies launched today will help to deliver the government’s national Industrial Strategy ambitions.

-Professor Sir Peter Gresgon, Chief Executive and Vice-Chancellor of Cranfield University, said: “I’m delighted that Cranfield is hosting the launch of these Local Industrial Strategies from across the Oxford-Cambridge Arc.
+Professor Sir Peter Gregson, Chief Executive and Vice-Chancellor of Cranfield University, said: “I’m delighted that Cranfield is hosting the launch of these Local Industrial Strategies from across the Oxford-Cambridge Arc.

 “There is strong support for the work of the Local Enterprise Partnerships, from business, from local government and from all the Arc Universities.